AzrizHaziq/tradingview-syariah-indicator/README.md

 - [X] Add US stocks
 - [X] Read pdf from ChinaA ETF
-- [ ] Add e2e test with playwright + github action run with schedule
+- [X] Add e2e test with playwright + github action run with schedule
-- [ ] Add website, host in vercel with nextjs
+- [X] Add website, host in vercel with SolidJS(SPA), waiting a meta framework from Solid.
 - [ ] Add an option page where user can custom its own data.
-- [ ] Test chrome webStore-cli npm
+- [ ] Test chrome webStore-cli npm, and firefox addons
-- [ ] Create a page where a list of US, MY, China stocks and
+- [X] Create a page where a list of US, MY, China stocks and
-    - [ ] search
+    - [X] search
-    - [ ] filter
+    - [X] filter
-    - [ ] use json hosted in github raw
+    - [X] use json hosted in github raw
 - [ ] Added a page for "accept agreement/conditions"
 - [X] @Data, do some diffing with current data.
 If exists, then commit it.